Claforan Side Effects

-Note: This document contains side effect information about cefotaxime.
-Some of the dosage forms listed on this page may not apply to the brand name Claforan.
+Note: This page contains information about the side effects of cefotaxime.
+Some of the dosage forms included on this document may not apply to the brand name Claforan.

-Some side effects of Claforan may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Claforan may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cefotaxime: injection powder for solution

 Along with its needed effects, some unwanted effects may be caused by cefotaxime (the active ingredient contained in Claforan).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking cefotaxime:Less common

 - Abdominal or stomach cramps or tenderness

 - diarrhea, watery and severe, which may also be bloody

 - difficulty with breathing